dzhemvrot/ZLib-DC/README.md

 4. Profit!

 ## Developers
-Program written using Python by dzhemvrot (me) and osaten.
+Program written using Python by dzhemvrot (me).